 I’m Jesse Singal, a Brooklyn-based journalist and podcaster.
 My webpage is embarrassingly out of date and needs to be rebuilt, so I’m using this as a temporary placeholder in the meantime.
-I’m a contributing writer at New York Magazine, where I was previously a staff writer-at-large and the editor of the Science of Us vertical.
+I’m a former senior editor and writer-at-large at New York Magazine, where I ran the Science of Us vertical.
 I’ve also written for The New York Times, The Atlantic, The Boston Globe, and a bunch of other outlets.
 My first book, The Quick Fix: Why Fad Psychology Can’t Cure Our Social Ills, was published in April of 2021.

 These days I divide my time between: